kungfoomanchu/visualcube/README.md

 docker build -t visualcube .
 docker run -p 80:80 --rm visualcube
 ```
-Then go to http://localhost:80/visualcube.php in your browser
+Then go to http://localhost:80/visualcube.php in your browser if running locally

 ##### Prerequisites